 If this spot is not feasible, you can put them someplace away from the window but still with a good amount of light.
 If you happen to have poor lighting indoors, you can also opt to use grow lamps instead.
 This artificial lighting can supplement light to any spot where the sun cannot reach.
 Just make sure to find the right capacity and intensity to deliver the needs of your orchid.
 LED and fluorescent lamps work best for this task.

 - Ankace Tri-head Adjustable Gooseneck LED Grow Lights

 - King Plus Double Chip Full-Spectrum LED Grow Light

 - Hydrofarm Agrobrite Fluorescent T5 Grow Light

 Tip #2: Water to a tee

-This is probably the hardest skill to master especially for beginners.
+This is probably the hardest skill to master, especially for beginners.
 You see, orchids need to be hydrated with just the right amount of water.
-Not too much but not too little as well.
+Not too much but not too little either.

 Watering often depends on the type of growing medium used.
 Some organic materials tend to lose or hold moisture better than others.
 Moreover, environmental conditions also affect watering activities.
 As you may know, liquids are likely to evaporate faster in hotter climates.
 Thus, you may need to increase watering during warmer seasons to prevent the orchid from drying up.